 When I was going through my divorce, everyone said “This must be such a sad time for you.”
-But actually, even more that sadness, what I remember about that time 12 summers ago was that it felt like a roller coaster of highs and lows.
+But actually, even more than sadness, what I remember about that time several summers ago was that it felt like a roller coaster of highs and lows.
 I’m talking about the emotional stages of divorce.

 One minute I felt very sad, an hour later, I’d feel scared, a couple days later, I’d feel sort of excited about my future, and then guilty for feeling that way.
 Another day, I’d feel really really angry, the next I’d just cry from sadness.
 I was all over the place, up and down, and sideways, and crazy, kind of like a roller coaster.